Business Branding: Everything You Need to Know

 - Learning more about your target audience

-And once the research is done, you’ll need to spend some time planning your branding before you get started.
-So don’t forget to include this initial step in your budgeting.
+Once the research phase is complete, you’ll need to spend some time planning your branding before you get started.

-This phase includes the creation of all the different elements of your brand identity.
-This is the phase where most of your branding budget will go.
+This phase includes the creation of all of the different elements of your brand identity.
+This is where you will likely spend the majority of your branding budget.

 - Product packaging

-Once you have your branding strategy and the various parts of your brand identity, it’s time to put them to work.
-Thankfully, this step should not require a lot of resources or professionals.
-At this phase, you can simply incorporate your branding into your existing marketing program.
+Once you have your branding strategy established and the other parts of your brand identity in place, it’s time to put them to work.
+This step often doesn’t require additional resources or professional assistance.
+You can simply incorporate your branding into your existing marketing program.

 For example, that can include:

-- Following your brand style guide when promoting on social media.
+- Following your brand style guide when promoting your products or services on social media.

-- Spending time to ensure employees understand the brand.
+- Spending time to ensure your employees understand the brand.

-So get started and try out your new business branding knowledge!
+Now get out there and put your new business branding knowledge to work!